 Welcome to the garden area of our website.
 This is where we offer information and advice to those using pesticides in their garden, allotment, or on their houseplants.

 User habits surveys for 2007, 2010 and 2013 indicate that gardeners don't always use, store and dispose of pesticides correctly, although 2013 indicates some improvements in good practice.
-If you use pesticides, you are responsible for using these chemicals correctly and effectively.
+If you use pesticides, you are legally responsible for using these chemicals correctly and effectively.
 We must keep our gardens and allotments safe for children, pets and wildlife.